 - Istanbul Archaeological Museum (Inside Topkapi Palace Complex)

 - Turkish and Islamic Arts Museum (Near Hippodrome)

-- History of Islamic Science and Technology Museum (within Topkapi Palace walls in Gulhane Park)
+- History of Islamic Science and Technology Museum (within Gulhane Park)

 - Great Palace Mosaic Museum (Byzantine Palace Mosaics – Near Blue Mosque)

-- Chora Church or Kariye Museum (Best Byzantine Mosaics – in Edirnekapi)
+- Kariye Mosque (Chora Church) (Best Byzantine Mosaics – in Edirnekapi)

 - Rumeli Hisarı Fortress (Citadel at the Bosphorus)